 If you missed one of the past talks, you can listen to them here.

-Women of all ages gather for several hours on a Saturday to pray for our church, our leaders, our missionaries, and each other.
+Women of all ages gather throughout the year to pray for our church, our leaders, our missionaries, our nation, and each other.
 We worship the Lord through song, and we pray corporately and in small groups.

 FACE TO FACE

 Women of all ages come together on a few Fridays during the year for fellowship and faith-building.
 One of our CPC sisters shares how God is working in her life.
 Refreshments are served.